Blog Courses Blender Addons About

 Salman Naseem January 1, 2026 4 min read

 You download an addon, go to Blender Preferences, click Install, and nothing happens.
+This happens with popular addons like Easy Texture Paint and Shape Key Fixer too — usually a Python dependency issue.
 Or worse, you get a red error you have never seen before.
 ModuleNotFoundError, failed to load scripts, some Python thing you did not ask for.
 If this has happened to you, you are not alone and it is not always obvious what went wrong.

 Most addon installation failures come down to a few specific causes.
+You can browse all BeingAnimator addons on the Blender addons page — all are tested to install cleanly.
 Python dependency issues, version mismatches, incorrect install paths or broken zip files.
 The frustrating part is that Blender does not always tell you which one it is.
 You just get an error and a suggestion to check the console, which is not exactly helpful when you are trying to get work done.

 What the Blender Add-on Installation Fixer Does